vsajip/kscript/README.md

 [![Build Status](https://travis-ci.org/holgerbrandl/kscript.svg?branch=master)](https://travis-ci.org/holgerbrandl/kscript)

-Easy-to-use scripting support for [Kotlin](https://kotlinlang.org/) on *nix-based systems.
+Enhanced scripting support for [Kotlin](https://kotlinlang.org/) on *nix-based systems.

 Kotlin has a limited support for scripting already but it's not (yet) feature-rich enough to be fun.